-There are four challenges under the aspect of training management in the Public Training Institution.
-The first challenge is the absence of a Strategic Plan (2016-2020).
-The research findings have revealed that officers in the Public Training Institution do not have information regarding the Strategic Plan of the institution (2016-2020).
+There are four key challenges related to training management in public training institutions.
+The first challenge is the absence of a strategic plan (2016-2020).
+The research findings have revealed that officers at the public training institution lack information regarding the institution's strategic plan for the period 2016-2020.
 All activities are planned and implemented based solely on directives from top management.
 This issue is supported by the following narratives: